Mario Venzago, Czech Philharmonic Choir Brno / BSO

 My concert reviewing takes me to places that I haven’t visited before.
 This concert was given in the Minster in Bern, a nice, gothic cathedral, the largest church in Switzerland.
-Its construction started in 1421, but the 100.6 m tower was completed only in 1893.
-The church is currently undergoing major restoration work, while still being kept in a state that allows it to be used.
-The lateral parts of the choir are filled with scaffolding, which even reaches into the central part of the choir (see the picture above).
+Its construction started in 1421, but the 100.6 m tower was complete only in 1893.
+The church is currently undergoing major restoration work.
+It is still kept in a state that allows it to be used.
+The lateral parts of the choir are full of scaffolding, which even reaches into the central part of the choir (see the picture above).
 Just behind the choir’s first arch, a steep scaffold had been build to accommodate the Czech Philharmonic Choir of Brno in the second part of the concert, see below.

 From experience, I felt that the church is likely well-suited for the mass in the second part of the concert.
 However, I was somewhat skeptical about the violin concerto: